 - 1. Quizzes will be given every Monday at the end of the lecture.
 The quiz problems are from the previous week's lecture, lab exercise, and/or homework.
 Quizzes will help you study course materials and achieve course objectives.
 Quizzes cannot be made up. - 2.
-Lab Assignments will be handed out for every laboratory session.
+Lab assignments will be handed out for every laboratory session.
 They will help you better understand the goals of lab exercises and facilitate opportunities to work on the calibration of various sprayers.
 Lab assignments should be submitted in the E-Learning. - 3.
 Homework Three sets of problems related to the calibration of pesticide application equipment will be assigned.
 The problems will be similar to calibration problems given on the quizzes and tests.
 The support numbers needed to arrive at the problem answer must be shown on the homework paper.
 You will receive credit if you have tried to solve them.
 Homework problems are from actual spray applications and help you practice solving real situations for sprayer calibration.
 Homework should be submitted in the E-Learning. - 4.
 Tests There will be three (3) tests.
 There will not be a comprehensive final examination.
 The test could have calculation problems similar to those in the previous test(s), but verbal questions will be tested only once.
 Tests will help review course materials and practice more calibration problems toward achieving course objectives. - 5.
 SM1 Summary Start with "Terms to Know" and include all sub-sections of each chapter.
 SM1 summary helps you understand the core information of pesticide application, which we don't cover during lectures and lab exercises.
 Every Monday, starting Sep.
-11th, you must submit a summary of each chapter in the E-Learning. - 6.
-Review Paper Choose a topic of interest related to pesticide application technology and write a review paper.
-You will have an opportunity to present your paper near the end of the semester. - 7.
-All assignments should be submitted in the E-Learning.
+9th, you must submit a summary of each chapter in the E-Learning.
+One to two best summaries will be chosen and awarded extra credit each week. - All assignments should be submitted in the E-Learning.
 You will need to submit them at least a few minutes before class time so that you can attend class on time.
-Email submissions will NOT be accepted. - 8.
+Email submissions will NOT be accepted. - 7.
 Late submission policy: All assignments are due at the beginning of the class.
 Thereafter 10% reduction/business day.
-See page 7 for more information.
+See page 6 for more information.